-Emergency notifications are issued when the SOC confirms with the UOPX Corporate Security department, local campus director, the designated Campus Safety Coordinator, local authorities, or verified media sources that there is a significant emergency or a dangerous situation involving an immediate threat to the health or safety of members of the campus community.
+Emergency notifications are issued when the SOC confirms with the Corporate Security department, local campus director, designated Campus Safety Coordinator, local authorities, or verified media source that there is a significant emergency or a dangerous situation involving an immediate threat to the health or safety of members of the campus community.
 The process used to confirm the existence of a significant emergency or dangerous situation involves multiple layers of information gathering and multiple people and departments.
-While confirmation does not necessarily mean all pertinent details are known or available, confirmation does include when internal individuals (i.e., local campus director and/or Campus Safety Coordinator), internal departments (i.e., UOPX Corporate Security and SOC), and external sources (i.e., local authorities and/or verified media sources) have verified a legitimate emergency or dangerous situation exists.
-The processes for confirming such situations are coordinated by UOPX Corporate Security and the SOC in-office, over the phone, and via email.
-Once confirmed, the SOC is responsible for initiating the University's response and for marshaling the appropriate local emergency response authorities for assistance.
+While confirmation does not necessarily mean all pertinent details are known or available, confirmation does include when internal individuals (i.e., local campus director and/or Campus Safety Coordinator), internal departments (i.e., Corporate Security and SOC), and external sources (i.e., local authorities and/or verified media sources) have verified a legitimate emergency or dangerous situation exists.
+The processes for confirming such situations are coordinated by Corporate Security, the SOC, and, if necessary, the Crisis Management Team1 in-office, over the phone, and via email.
+Once confirmed, the SOC is responsible for initiating the emergency response authorities for assistance.

-Note: The Phoenix Main Campus' Campus & Academic Director is Scott Myers, and he can be reached at (602) 557-8947 or Scott.Myers@phoenix.edu.
+Note: The Campus & Academic Director for the Phoenix Main Campus is Dr. Scott Myers, who can be reached at (623) 606-8410 or Scott.Myers@phoenix.edu.

-The University has assigned responsibility of managing the EMN policy and procedures to UOPX Corporate Security.
+The University has assigned responsibility of managing the EMN policy and procedures to Corporate Security and the Clery Compliance Officer.
 The review of emergency events and the related issuance of EMNs is the responsibility of the SOC in partnership with the University's Crisis Management Team.
 UOPX uses the emergency notification system, AppArmor, to provide alerts via email, text message, phone call, or push notification through the Phoenix Safe app.

 Phoenix Safe is an emergency notification service and comprehensive safety application available to students, faculty, and staff and can be downloaded for free from the Google Play and Apple Store marketplaces.
 Users can view a scrolling news feed, review resources such as the Emergency Response Guide, easily report a tip to the SOC, access campus maps, and live chat with the SOC among other safety options.
 Use of the Phoenix Safe app is optional.
-Students, faculty, and staff will receive emergency notifications regardless of whether they chose to use the app as an additional tool.
+Students, faculty, and staff with accurate

-The UOPX Crisis Management Team may consist of members from various University departments as defined in the University's Crisis Management Plan to include University Legal Services, UOPX Corporate Security, Human Resources, Marketing, Real Estate & Facilities, Campus Operations, and Student Services.
+1 Designated staff from Legal Services, Corporate Security, Human Resources, Marketing, Real Estate & Facilities, Campus Operations, Student Services, and other departments as deemed necessary.
 Current UOPX Crisis Management Team members include the Senior Vice President & General Counsel, the Sr. Director of Corporate Security, the Director of Internal Communications, the Vice President of Public Affairs, the Vice President of Litigation Risk, the Vice President of Facilities, and the Chief Operating Officer.
 Additional backup members from each participating organization are also assigned to take the place of the primary member(s) if unavailable.
 The UOPX Crisis Management Team will assign backup individuals when appropriate.